Recurrent meningitis is usually caused by bacteria, viruses, or noninfectious conditions.

 Typically when HSV-2 is the cause, patients have ≥ 3 episodes of fever, nuchal rigidity, and cerebrospinal fluid (CSF) lymphocytic pleocytosis; each episode lasts from 2 to 5 days, then resolves spontaneously.
 Patients can also have other neurologic deficits (eg, altered sensorium, seizures, cranial nerve palsies), indicating meningoencephalitis.

 The cause is treated if possible.
 Mollaret meningitis is treated with acyclovir.
 Most patients recover fully.

 Recurrent acute bacterial meningitis

 Acute bacterial meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly progressive bacterial infection of the meninges and subarachnoid space.
 Findings typically include headache, fever, and nuchal rigidity.
 Diagnosis is by... read more may recur if it is acquired via a congenital or acquired defect at the skull base or in the spine and that defect is not corrected.
-If the cause is an injury, meningitis may not develop until many years later.
+If the defect is caused by an injury, meningitis may not develop until many years later.

 If patients have recurrent bacterial meningitis, clinicians should thoroughly check for such defects.
 High-resolution CT can usually show defects in the skull.
 Clinicians should check the patient's lower back for a dimple or tuft of hair, which may indicate a defect in the spine (eg, spina bifida Spina Bifida Spina bifida is defective closure of the vertebral column.
-Although the cause is not known, low folate levels during pregnancy increase risk.
+Although the cause is often unknown, low folate levels during pregnancy increase risk.
 Some children are asymptomatic, and others have... read more ).

 Other recurrent meningitides